So what’s the truth: does hot water really help with weight loss?

 That’s why dietary tips such as drinking hot water have long been hot topics of interest.With all the dietary hype out there, it’s hard to know what works and what’s utter nonsense.

 In the mysterious case of “drinking hot water for weight loss,” we shed light on the true benefits of drinking water, and what we found may not be what you expected.

-Does Hot Water Really Help You Lose Weight?
+Does Drinking Hot Water Help You Lose Weight?